-Thrifting furniture is a total joy: you can find beautiful pieces for impressive prices.
-But often, the pieces need a little bit of tender love and care.
-If you have wood furniture that smells stinky, musty, or moldy, that’s normal and not a massive cause for concern.
+Thrifting furniture is a total joy because you can find beautiful, unique pieces for impressive prices.
+However, those pieces often need a little TLC.
+If you bring home wood furniture that smells stinky, musty, or moldy, don’t panic.
+That is normal for older items and usually isn’t a massive cause for concern.

 Key Takeaways

-- Air out wood furniture for 12 hours before cleaning it with a 1:1 solution of distilled white vinegar and water.
+- Start simple: Air out wood furniture for 12 hours before cleaning it with a 1:1 solution of distilled white vinegar and water.

-- Keep drawers smelling fresh with scented drawer liners, essential oils, or bars of soap.
+- Maintain freshness: Keep drawers smelling great long-term with scented drawer liners, essential oils, or bars of soap.

 How To Get Smells Out of Wood Furniture

 The first method you want to try is airing out the wood and cleaning it with vinegar.
-This is the most effective and easiest method for general smells.
-It can also kill mold and mildew.
+This is the most effective and easiest method for general “old furniture” smells.
+Plus, vinegar is acidic enough to kill mold and mildew spores on the surface.

 - Time: 30 minutes (plus waiting time).